codemodus/tote/README.md

 The main caveat seems to be naming collisions which was the primary motivation for the prefix flag.
 Stay aware and problems can be avoided.

+This package started as a fork of smotes/purse.